day8/re-frame/README.md

 ## Shaping Beliefs

-Above all we believe in the one true [Dan Holmsand] (creator of reagent), and his divine instrument the `ratom`.
+First, above all we believe in the one true [Dan Holmsand] (creator of reagent), and his divine instrument the `ratom`.
 We genuflect towards Sweden once a day.

-Second, because paradigm is worth 80 points of IQ, we think you'll only really "get" Reagent once you view it as an [FRP] library, and not simply a ReactJS wrapper.
+Second, because paradigm is worth 80 points of IQ, you'll only really "get" Reagent once you view it as an [FRP] library, and not simply a ReactJS wrapper.
 To put that another way, we think that Reagent is closer in nature to [Hoplon] or [Elm] than it is [OM].
 This wasn't obvious to us initially - we